• About Us

 What to try instead:

-• “I’ve noticed you haven’t been yourself lately.
-Are you okay?”
+Ψ “I’ve noticed you haven’t been yourself lately.
+What’s been going on?”

-• “Let’s talk about what you’ve been going through.
-It must have been hard on you.”
+Ψ “Let’s talk about what you’ve been going through.
+Life must have been hard for you.”

 These gentle openings build trust.
-When someone feels seen and understood, they are more likely to feel safe enough to open up.
+When someone feels heard and understood, they are more likely to open up.
 That’s when real change can begin.

 Encouraging Professional Help